Send the link below via email or IMCopy

 Protestant Reformation: Martin Luther 95 Theses challenged the Catholic Church (ex indulgences).
 Broke from Cath.
 Church to form Lutheranism.

-King Henry VIII (8) created Anglican Church for a divorce.
+King Henry VIII (8) created Anglican Church.

 Catholic/Counter Reformation: reformed a little, but Jesuits are most important effect.
 They began "army of the Pope" and led mission movements in L. Amer.